kurochkin-dev/spb178/plugins/svg-support/readme.txt

 == Upgrade Notice ==

+= 2.4.2 =
+2.4.2 fixes srcset issue firing PHP warnings for some themes and original image IDs missing on replacement to inline SVG.

 = 2.4.1 =
 2.4.1 fixes broken WP-CLI.
 Now featuring optional SVG sanitization and ability to target nested SVGs!
 This update contains a lot, please BACKUP YOUR DATABASE AND FILES BEFORE UPDATING!